-Potential opportunity and strategy areas outside pine plantations.
+Potential opportunity and strategy areas outside plantations.
 Other detail.
-Set up alliances for pine plantation coordinated firefighting efforts in bushfires and hazard reduction, as used in the Plantation Managers Fire Agreement, WA.
+Set up alliances for plantation coordinated firefighting efforts in bushfires and hazard reduction, as used in the Plantation Managers Fire Agreement, WA and FOC / Green Triangle Fire Alliance.
 Forestry organisations, RFS, local government and landholders to undertake regular hazard reduction burning in nominated adjacent forested zones adjacent to plantations.
 This cooperative approach would result in benefits to landholders and forestry organisations.
 It would also assist in developing and optimising relationships.
 A 5 year cycle would be optimal.
 Cool season, autumn/ winter cooperative burning would be ideal.
-Adequate post fire season rains and then warmer/ dry days to reduce fire spread risks into pine plantations.
+Adequate post fire season rains and then warmer/ dry days to reduce fire spread risks into plantations.
 Night time operations could be considered in heavier fuel load areas and riskier locations.
-Map critical pine plantation risk zones where fires are a threat in the past and maybe the future.
+Where possible, embed plantation fire specialists into the Incident Control Centre to ensure the economic and commercial value of the plantation resource is considered in incident management decisions.
+Map critical plantation risk zones where fires are a threat in the past and maybe the future.
 These can be past fire risk areas, near highways, lightning strike areas and heavy fuel areas.
-Map areas adjacent to important pine plantations as critical infrastructure to ensure focussed fire hazard reduction.
-This would be a two-way street, only used where fire hazards within the pine plantation estate are managed and reduced.
+Map areas adjacent to important plantations as critical infrastructure to ensure focussed fire hazard reduction.
+This would be a two-way street, only used where fire hazards within the plantation estate are managed and reduced.
 Outside the estate, hazard reduction would only be undertaken on a cooperative basis with adjacent landholders.
 There would be many win win situations.
 Steep areas need to receive periodic cool hazard reduction burns.
 In the 2019/ 2020 bushfires, fires on many areas of steep slopes were very hot, increasing fire spread and intensity into adjacent lands.
 The soils on the slopes can also erode after bushfires.
 Set up improved access outside plantations, so fires can be attacked as quickly as possible.
 Set up pipes and overhead stand pipes for tankers and slip on units in areas outside of plantations.
 These would only be available/ used for firefighting.
-Risk assessment for areas outside of large pine plantations, considering lightning strike risk, highway fire risk, other plantation risks, initial attack failure risk and any other relevant issue.
+Risk assessment for areas outside of large plantations, considering lightning strike risk, highway fire risk, other plantation risks, initial attack failure risk and any other relevant issue.